preterag/pipecdn/docs/PIPE_POP_SETUP_GUIDE.md

 ## Step 5: Configure Your Node

-Create a configuration file for your node:
+Create a configuration file for your Pipe PoP node:

 ```bash
 mkdir -p config